Jack It Up! Lift a Load Using Hydraulics

 - What other types of models of construction machinery or fun contraptions can you build applying the principles of hydraulics?
 For example, can you build a barbershop chair or a toy to entertain your pet?
 Let your imagination go!
 The Engineering Design Process guide can help you get started.

-- Make a lift with two slave syringes and one master syringe.
+- Make a lift with two secondary syringes and one primary syringe.
 What is the maximum weight this lift can support?